-Table 6 - Main Reasons for Implant Removal in Revision-Augmentation Patients through 3 Years
+Table 6 - Main Reasons for Implant Removal for Revision-Reconstruction Patients through 3 Years

 3.7.
-Other Clinical Data Findings in Augmentation Patients
+Other Clinical Data Findings in Reconstruction Patients

-Below is a summary of clinical findings from Mentor's Core Study with regard to connective tissue disease (CTD), CTD signs and symptoms, cancer, lactation complications, reproduction complications, and suicide.
-These issues, along with others, are being further evaluated as part of a Mentor large postapproval study involving patients followed through 10 years.
+Below is a summary of clinical findings from Mentor's Core Study with regards to connective tissue disease (CTD); CTD signs and symptoms; cancer; lactation complications, reproduction complications; and suicide.
+These issues, along with others, are being further evaluated as part of a Mentor postapproval study involving patients followed through 10 years.